matt-catalyst/websockets-dashboard/README.md

     plugins.pluginname = {

         /**
+        * This prevents the plugin frontend from receiving data when the dashboard
+        * is hidden (e.g. a different tab is open).
+This property is optional.
+        */
+        noBackgroundData: true,

+        /**
          * This function runs when the dashboard is first loaded for a client */
         start: function() {